David LaCerte

-David Alan LaCerte (born November 6, 1979) is currently the White House Liaison and Senior Advisor to the Director for U.S. Office of Personnel Management (OPM).
+David Alan LaCerte (born November 6, 1979) is currently a member of the Federal Energy Regulatory Commission.
+He was previously the White House Liaison and Senior Advisor to the Director for U.S. Office of Personnel Management (OPM).
 LaCerte previously served as an appointee of President Donald Trump as a senior advisor at OPM from 2020-2021.

 Prior to LaCerte's second stint at OPM, he served as Special Counsel at Baker Botts.

 In January 2021, he was appointed as a Senior Advisor and Executive Counsel at the U.S. Chemical Safety and Hazard Investigation Board and served as Acting Managing Director.

 LaCerte was the Secretary of the Louisiana Department of Veterans Affairs (LDVA) in the administration of Governor Bobby Jindal.
 He had been the Interim Secretary from January 2013 to September 2013.

-On July 17, 2025, he was nominated by President Donald Trump to the Federal Energy Regulatory Commission for a term that ends June 30, 2026.
+On July 17, 2025, he was nominated by President Donald Trump to FERC for a term that ends June 30, 2026.
+He was confirmed en bloc on a party-line vote in October, 2025.

 Military career

 LaCerte served in the United States Marine Corps Infantry at 1st Battalion 1st Marines (1/1).
 Shortly after the September 11 attacks in 2001, he was deployed to Afghanistan under the command of General James Mattis.
 LaCerte led over 100 combat patrols and missions in Afghanistan and Pakistan and served on interrogation teams for high value Al Qaeda targets.